 Why would someone subject themselves to tight deadlines like a story a day?

-For the same reason many participate in NaNoWriMo.
+For the same reason, many take part in NaNoWriMo.
 This is a way to be able to say you created something you’ve wanted to create, or met a challenge few meet.

 If I’m not going to finish them, why should I start?